Winter in America (Again Virtual Launch

 Moderator: Brad Richard

-brings together a range of authors to reflect on
+Coming of Age in the Time of HIV & AIDS brings together a range of authors to reflect on

 the experience of growing up at the height of the AIDS epidemic, and how such experiences